-An older son organized a study chat group, where he leaves a Zoom room open from 9:00 am to noon weekdays.
-School buddies come-and-go, ask for homework help, or simply study in silence–but in the presence of other teens.
+An older son organized a study chat group, where he leaves a Zoom room open from 9:00 am to noon on weekdays.
+School buddies come and go, ask for homework help, or simply study in silence–but in the presence of other teens.

 If your son has a “crazy” idea, don’t shoot it down.
 Whether it’s a paintball fight you might otherwise deem too dangerous, or listening to a new band you think is awful, unless it crosses a legal or ethical line, just go with it!